Gulag: A History: Background

-The author of the book, Anne Applebaum, has been described as a “historian with a particular expertise in the history of communist and post-communist Europe.”
-Gulag was Applebaum’s first widely acclaimed publication, followed by Iron Curtain: The Crushing of Eastern Europe, 1944-1956 published in 2012 and Red Famine: Stalin's War on Ukraine published in 2017.
-Gulag earned her the Pulitzer Prize for General Non-Fiction in 2004.
+The author of the book, Anne Applebaum, has been described as a "historian with a particular expertise in the history of communist and post-communist Europe."
+Gulag was Applebaum's first widely acclaimed publication, followed by Iron Curtain: The Crushing of Eastern Europe, 1944-1956 published in 2012 and Red Famine: Stalin's War on Ukraine published in 2017.
+Gulag earned her the Pulitzer Prize for General Nonfiction in 2004.

 Though Applebaum was born in Washington D.C., her ancestors immigrated to the U.S. from what is now Belarus.
-In her book Between East and West, she describes learning about her family’s migration from the Soviet Union to the U.S. at an early age and how surprised she was to be connected to Belarus which she learned was a place with a “shifty, uncertain identity.”
+In her book Between East and West, she describes learning about her family's migration from the Soviet Union to the U.S. at an early age and how surprised she was to be connected to Belarus which she learned was a place with a "shifty, uncertain identity."
 As a student in university, she spent the summer of 1985 in Leningrad in the former Soviet Union, and attributes this trip to having shaped her current world views.
 Applebaum views have been criticized, especially in this book, for being "far enough to the right that conservative reviewers have written fawningly about [it]".
-In a 2015 article for Commentary magazine, Applebaum concludes about younger people and modern opinions on the Soviet Union: “And because they don’t remember how we undermined the KGB, they aren’t yet prepared to resist the KGB, who are once again dedicating themselves to undermining the rules of the civilized world.”
+In a 2015 article for Commentary magazine, Applebaum concludes about younger people and modern opinions on the Soviet Union: "And because they don't remember how we undermined the KGB, they aren't yet prepared to resist the KGB, who are once again dedicating themselves to undermining the rules of the civilized world."
 The author's public right-leaning political stance has been criticized for influencing her arguments presented in Gulag.

-The book is a compilation of first-hand testimonies of what was lived in the Gulag concentration camps, and the author praises Russian author Aleksandr Solzhenitsyn along with countless other authors as a source for her investigation and for their ability to “probe beneath the surface of everyday horror and to discover deeper truths about the human condition.”
+The book is a compilation of first-hand testimonies of what was lived in the Gulag concentration camps, and the author praises Russian author Aleksandr Solzhenitsyn along with countless other authors as a source for her investigation and for their ability to "probe beneath the surface of everyday horror and to discover deeper truths about the human condition."